Arthurkhan/star-gazer-analysis/updateLog.md

 1. **OverviewSection.tsx** - Already implemented with the exact code provided
    - Located at `src/components/OverviewSection.tsx`
    - Contains all the required props: totalReviewCount, loadingMore, onLoadMore, hasMoreData
-   - Includes the "Load All Reviews" button functionality with proper loading states
+   - Includes the \"Load All Reviews\" button functionality with proper loading states
    - Matches the provided code specification exactly

 2. **AllReviewsContent.tsx** - Already implemented with the exact code provided